open any site in a popup window

 Would you like to open a website in a separate popup window when you click a bookmark from your browsers’ bookmark tab?
 I do!

-I have one of those for a direct link to a Google Docs document which contains all kinds of quick notes and stuff I want to scribble down fast before I forget them.
+I have one of those for a direct link to a Google Docs document which has all kinds of quick notes and stuff I want to scribble down fast before I forget them.
 I used to use a short-cut to a text file on my PC somewhere but that didn’t cut it when I wanted to access notes I made at work at home and visa versa.
 A Google document was the solution, but I wanted a clean window instead of it just opening another tab in Firefox…

-To get there I wrote a little bit of JavaScript code that generates a bookmarklet that does just that.
+To get there I wrote a bit of JavaScript code that generates a bookmarklet that does just that.
 You could use it for any site really, so here’s a form to make your own auto-popup bookmarklets!

 How it works in 3 easy steps:

-1. Enter the URL of the web site to open and the bookmarklet’s description you want.
+- Enter the URL of the web site to open and the bookmarklet’s description you want.
 Optionally you can change the size of the window if the defaults don’t suit you.
 The popup window can still be resized but it’s always nice if it opens exactly as big as you want it to.

-2. Hit the button to generate the bookmarklet code.
+- Hit the button to generate the bookmarklet code.

-3. Now drag that freshly generated bookmarklet to your Firefox or Chrome toolbar and you’re done.
+- Now drag that freshly generated bookmarklet to your Firefox or Chrome toolbar and you’re done.

 Your very own custom popup web-app.
 Awesome!